WDST: History

 In 2010, Radio Woodstock celebrated its 30th anniversary.
 The station released two volumes of a 30th anniversary CD featuring live recordings from the station's rich history of hosting top talent for in-studio performances, local concerts, and its annual Mountain Jam Festival.
 Additionally, Radio Woodstock's year-long 30th Anniversary Concert Series featured performances in the Woodstock area by Assembly of Dust, Amos Lee, and The Hold Steady to name a few.

 In 2016, Radio Woodstock created the Radio Woodstock Cares Foundation to help raise money for breast cancer research and care in the Hudson Valley.
 Its Pink October Fundraisers, started in 1998, had become so successful that a 501(c)(3) entity was officially created.
-Nearly $1 million dollars has been raised over the years via a combination of charity concerts, radio-thons supported by listener donations for song requests, online auctions and a Be a DJ for a Day program.
+Nearly $1 million has been raised over the years via a combination of charity concerts, radio-thons supported by listener donations for song requests, online auctions and a Be a DJ for a Day program.
 Some of the featured charity concert headliners have included Brandi Carlile, Natalie Merchant, The Indigo Girls, and Michael Franti.

 Also in 2016, Radio Woodstock became one of the first listener- and advertiser-supported commercial FM radio stations in the country.
 The station pledged to reduce the number of commercials it would play each hour, refused advertising from certain large multi-national corporations whose products were inconsistent with its Woodstock brand, and canceled its contract with the Nielsen Ratings Company.
 Radio Woodstock won a "most innovative station" award from the prestigious Jacobs Media in March 2017.
 The station continues to add supporters via its website and through two on-air supporter drives each year.
-Radio Woodstock is estimated to have nearly 1,000 supporters who pledge a minimum of 100.1 dollars per year to help the station stay independent and keep its progressive and eclectic programming, and to receive Member benefits such as exclusive invitations to in-studio concerts and events.
+Radio Woodstock is estimated to have nearly 1,000 supporters who pledge a minimum of $100.1 per year to help the station stay independent and keep its progressive and eclectic programming, and to receive Member benefits such as exclusive invitations to in-studio concerts and events.

-Programming

-Greg Gattine, former production director of WPDH, is the current program director and morning show host.
-Middays and the Lunch Lounge are hosted by Music Directro Aja Whitney, and afternoons by production director Justin Foy.
-Weekends feature Ron Van Warmer, host of Acoustic Breakfast, General Manager Joel Simon on Sunday afternoons and Lenny Bloch, one of the founders of the channel Jam On on Sirius XM Radio.
-Radio Woodstock also syndicates shows such as eTown, and the Underground Garage, hosted by E Street Band guitarist Steven Van Zandt.

-Radio Woodstock's programming has evolved into a unique, highly curated Adult Album Alternative (Triple A) format, with an eclectic mix of rock songs from the 1960s to the present.